robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 .green[C1.1.1] All room entrances are guarded
 * .red[R1.1.1.1] Unless the room vents allow cats to go in and out

+???
+Now in step 3, we evaluate if the sub-claims be directly supported by observable and tangible evidence collected from the complex situation?
+In this case, rather than stop the argument with evidence, I decided to go back to step 1 and identify additional doubts for the sub-claims.
+For example, while the entrances are guarded, the room vents could allow cats to go in and out.

 --

 .green[C1.1.2] Kitty-Kitty-Kitty search process covers the entire room
-* .red[R1.1.1.2] Unless there is an alternate food supply (mice)
+* .red[R1.1.1.2] Unless there is an alternate food supply (mice) ???
+For the second sub-claim, I also introduce a doubt that the cats could have an alternate food supply and hence not care about the milk placed by the kitty-kitty-kitty search process.

 ---
 class: middle